Retirement Planning: Advantages and Disadvantages of Early Retirement

 If you have decided that early retirement is for you, this checklist can help you jump-start or revise your retirement plan.

-Use retirement planning tools and apps available online or on your smartphone to keep you on track to retire.
+Use retirement planning tools and apps- These are available online or on your smartphone to keep you on track to retire.

 Employer's 401(k) and retirement- Ask about financial consultation.
 If your employer does not offer these services, you can find a reputable financial adviser in your area.